ilijasdev/ilijasdev/README.md

 Forgive me for my poor GitHub profile, I'll do my best to show all my work asap 💻

-**Wordpress Sites** that are up and running (yeeep there is a lot of these that doesn't runing anymore)
+**Wordpress projects** that are up and running (yeeep there is a lot of these that doesn't runing anymore)
 - Portal builded for WYA in Croatia https://mimladi.hr/
 - Webpage for Small Business Owner, builded with Digitial Agency Branche http://brojevi.hr/